sportiellomike/Immunohorizons-2023-Lung-CD8-Metabolism/README.md

 	* `in vitro differentiation with metabolites`
 	* `uptake experiments`
 	* `transcriptomic analysis`

-I had put 'lungCD8metabolismcode' folder, which is identical to this repo if you download it, into the cobratoolbox folder.
-I am 99% sure you have to do that to work, but since you have to initCobraToolbox() in the beginning as you'll see in the code, I'm pretty sure you do.

 # Citation
 If you use our code, we'd appreciate you citing us.
 The doi for citation can be found [here]().